aimo-mala/aimo-mala.github.io/_posts/2018-07-07-Build-Measure-Learn-on-eCommerce-Seller-User-Interface.markdown

 ## User Stories

 In the past few years, I was working with some eCommerce and FinTech startups.
 The problem I always met is lacking UX process in the developing cycle.
 Oftentimes, UX is being considered as a block or slows down the project.
 Why did that happen?
 I think the major reason is all about how to communicate and deploy a proper UX strategy into the organisation.
 And the most efficient way is to leverage persona into a design workshop and use it EVERYWHERE.
 Try to encourage the team to think, speak and sleep on a persona when we try to come up with user stories.
-For example, "Richard would like to use size conversion feature because he is selling shoes across different countries."
-Using "Richard to instead of "User."
+For example, _"Richard would like to use size conversion feature because he is selling shoes across different countries._" Using "Richard to instead of "User."
 And I found it's easier to engage the team in the lengthy brainstorming session.

 ### Build-Measure-Learn And Think-Make-Check